tencentyun/intlcloud-documents/product_new/计算产品中心/无服务器云函数/操作指南/触发器管理/API 网关触发器/API网关触发器概述_intl.md

 Passthrough request means that API Gateway passes the body content of the HTTP request to the function as event input parameters of the function.
 The passthrough request feature is still in the planning stage.
 For passthrough requests, the body of the HTTP request has to be in JSON data format.

->!
-Currently, when an API Gateway trigger triggers a function, integration request is always used.
+>Currently, when an API Gateway trigger triggers a function, integration request is always used.

 <a id="datastructures"></a>
 #### Event message structures of integration request for API Gateway trigger